Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-wUy8zszYfdQ.md

 # [April 27th, 2021 Livestream](../2021-04-27.md)
 ## Q&A: Can we get signs soon?
 https://www.youtube.com/watch?v=wUy8zszYfdQ
-This question was possibly duplicated with a more recent answer: [May 18th, 2021 Livestream Q&A: Are you thinking of adding some type of Signs or screens?](./yt-N8sqIFGjwyk.md) [https://www.youtube.com/watch?v=N8sqIFGjwyk](https://www.youtube.com/watch?v=N8sqIFGjwyk)
+This question was possibly duplicated with a more recent answer: June 18th, 2021 Livestream Q&A: Will we have Signs? [https://youtube.com/embed/slNYE26evgc?autoplay=1&start=248&end=292](https://youtube.com/embed/slNYE26evgc?autoplay=1&start=248&end=292)

 ### Topics